-Ideas will be supported by sound reasoning, based upon an understanding of how ideas may be communicated to enhance performance for both actor and audience.
+Ideas will be supported by sound reasoning, based upon an understanding of how engagement may be achieved to enhance performance for both actor and audience.

 There will be a sense of confidence in the response, supported by clear ideas for approaches to a practical application of the interpretation that demonstrates an understanding of how live theatre could work.